Pikey Peak Trek

 Winter: December to February

 If you’re up for a bit of a challenge, winter could be an option.
-The temperatures can plummet, especially at higher altitudes, with daytime temperatures ranging from -5°C to 10°C (23°F to 50°F) and nighttime temps dropping even further.
-The skies are usually quite clear, offering breathtaking views of snow-capped peaks.
-The trails are almost deserted, so if you crave solitude and don’t mind the cold, winter might be your jam.
+The temperatures can plummet, especially at higher altitudes, with daytime temperatures ranging from -5°C to 10°C (23°F to 50°F) and nighttime temperatures dropping even further.

-Keep in mind that some teahouses might close down for the winter, so plan your accomodation wisely.
+Keep in mind that some teahouses might close down for the winter, so plan your accommodation wisely.
 The snow can make the trails slippery and sometimes inaccessible, so good gear and possibly a guide are recommended.

 Monsoon: June to August